Geometric G-functions and Atypicality

-\textbf{Conclusion:} The above reasoning shows that at each relevant place $v$ for $s(\xi)$ we may find a linear $K L F$-algebraic relation on the values of $\mathcal{G}$ at $s(\xi)$ which does not extend to the functional level, and such that the degrees $[L : K(\xi)]$ and $[F : \mathbb{Q}]$ are bounded independently of $\xi$; note that to obtain the bound on $[L : K(\xi)]$ we are using \autoref{endoalgextprop}.
-Taking the product of conjugates of these relations we obtain $K(\xi)$-algebraic relations $R_{v}$ of degree bounded by a constant $\kappa$ independent of $\xi$ and the place $v$; as we saw in the proof of \autoref{onlycontrolinfplaces} the relations $R_{v}$ may be assumed to be the same for all finite places.
-The product $R = \prod_{v} R_{v}$ taken over the relevant infinite places and a relevant finite place (if it exists) is then a $K(\xi)$-algebraic relation of degree at most $\kappa \, ([K(\xi) : \mathbb{Q}] + 1)$ which holds at all relevant places for $s(\xi)$.
-Using the Weil height $\theta$ induced by the parameter $s$ one concludes from \autoref{hasseprincip} that for all $\xi \in \mathcal{S}$
+The above reasoning shows that at each relevant place $v$ for $s(\xi)$ we may find a linear $K L F$-algebraic relation on the values of $\mathcal{G}$ at $s(\xi)$ which is non-trivial, and such that the degrees $[L : K(\xi)]$ and $[F : \mathbb{Q}]$ are bounded independently of $\xi$; note that to obtain the bound on $[L : K(\xi)]$ we are using \autoref{endoalgextprop}.
+Taking the product of conjugates of these relations we obtain $K(\xi)$-algebraic relations $Q_{v}$ of degree bounded by a constant $\kappa$ independent of $\xi$ and the place $v$; as we saw in the proof of \autoref{onlycontrolinfplaces} the relations $Q_{v}$ may be assumed to be the same for all finite places.
+The product $Q = \prod_{v} Q_{v}$ taken over the relevant infinite places and a relevant finite place (if it exists) is then a $K(\xi)$-algebraic relation of degree at most $\kappa \, ([K(\xi) : \mathbb{Q}] + 1)$ which holds at all relevant places for $s(\xi)$.
+Using the Weil height $\theta$ induced by the parameter $s$ one concludes from \autoref{hasseprincip} that for all $\xi \in \mathcal{S}_{\textrm{split}}$

 for some constants $\kappa', a \in \mathbb{R}_{> 0}$.